-Employee training on various safety issues are conducted by the client you are placed at.
+Employee training on various safety issues is conducted by the client, where you are placed at.
 Training may include (but is not limited to) Back Safety, Fire drills, Bloodborne Pathogens, Hazardous Communication, Electrical Safety, Fire Prevention and Personal Protective Equipment.

-The following is a listing of mandatory safety rules.
-The list is not all-inclusive but is provided for your guidance on conducting work in a safe manner.
+The following is a listing of safety practices.
+The list is not all-inclusive and is provided for your guidance on conducting work in a safe manner.

-- Always use the personal protective equipment (PPE) that is always required by both SSE and the client.
-If you do not have the required PPE for your assigned job, you must ask your SSE representative or the customer representative to provide it for you.
+- Always use the personal protective equipment (PPE) that is always required by the client.
+If you do not have the required PPE for your assigned job, you must ask your SSE representative or the client to provide it for you.

-- Never lift more than 60 lbs. maximum or the maximum limit permitted by your personal physician.
-If asked to lift more than this, please contact a Company representative.
+- Never lift more than 60 lbs. maximum or the maximum limit permitted by your personal physician

 - Never use chemicals which you cannot identify or have not been trained to use.